yahiakala/routing/docs/caching/index.md

 ```

 In the above example if you call `invalidate("/articles", exact=True)` then data and forms associated with the `ArticlesRoute` will be invalidated.
-If you call `invalidate("/articles", exact=False)` then data and forms associated with the `ArticlesRoute` and all cached `ArticleRoute`s will be invalidated since the `ArticleRoute` path is a subset of the `ArticlesRoute` path.
+If you call `invalidate("/articles", exact=False)` then data and forms associated with the `ArticlesRoute` and all cached `ArticleRoute` will be invalidated since the `ArticleRoute` path is a subset of the `ArticlesRoute` path.

 ```python